alexxirou/C-mini-projects/README.md

 # Mini projects using c++ for learning purposes.
-A simple casino game u sing command prompt.
+A simple casino game using command prompt.
+A simple Banking system with basic functionalities using command prompt.